CESNET/dp3/docs/howto/telemetry.md

 dp3 sh telemetry event-counts -g te -i 5m --both
 ```

 The `te` group contains task-processing and error counters.
 The `tasks_by_src` group contains one counter per observed datapoint source.
-The `secondary_hooks` group contains task-executor and snapshot hook statistics described above.
+The `secondary_hooks` group contains task-executor, snapshot, and periodic updater hook statistics described above.
 Groups and intervals are application-configurable; check `event_logging.yml` for the available values.

 This command uses the Redis connection from the selected DP³ configuration directory and must run from a host that can reach that Redis instance.
 Current counts may lag behind workers by each group's configured EventCountLogger synchronization interval.
 Last counts cover the most recently completed interval.